Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 RV macerators have limited distances that they can pump.

-Read the box or user manual to find out how one can go.
+Read the box or user manual to determine how long it can go.

 On average, you'll find anywhere from 50 to 150 feet.

-How Much Does An RV Macerator Pump Cost?
+How Much Does An RV Black Tank Pump Cost?

-A good RV black water macerator pump will cost anywhere from $100 to $300, depending on quality.
+A good RV black water macerator pump costs anywhere from $100 to $300.

 That said, you can find them as cheap as $50, though you should expect problems to arise from such an inexpensive unit.

-Don't be surprised if something breaks if you go that cheap.
+Don't be surprised if it dies if you go that cheap.

 Can I Install An RV Macerator Pump Myself?

-A portable RV sewer macerator is very easy to install and use.
+A portable RV sewer macerator is easy to install.

 "Install" isn't even the right word for it.
 There's no installation.
-The one end connects to and disconnects from your RV sewer outlet (rotates onto) the same as your 3-inch hose does.
+One end connects to and disconnects from your RV sewer outlet the same as your 3-inch hose does.

 It uses the existing RV sewer outlet and bayonet system.